Heart on My Sleeve (Ghostwriter977 song)

-"Heart on My Sleeve" (stylized in lowercase) is a song written and produced by TikTok user Ghostwriter977, with vocals made to sound like Canadian musicians Drake and the Weeknd through the use of artificial intelligence (AI).
+"Heart on My Sleeve" (stylized in lowercase) is a song written and produced by TikTok user Ghostwriter977, with vocals made to resemble Canadian musicians Drake and the Weeknd through the use of artificial intelligence (AI).
 The song was self-released on April 4, 2023, on various streaming platforms like Apple Music, Spotify and YouTube.

 Notable for its AI usage, "Heart on My Sleeve" was taken down by Universal Music Group (UMG).
 The song had accrued attention on TikTok and had garnered millions of views across a variety of platforms.